Election Deniers in Attorney General Races

 Examples of anti-democracy actions an attorney general can take: pursue unsubstantiated lawsuits seeking to invalidate other states’ official election results; fail to defend the state’s pro-democracy voting laws and procedures from legal challenges; and fail to work in good faith with other state constitutional officers to approve election guidance materials.

-For more information on the Election Deniers running for Attorney General across the country, click here to view our dashboard.
+For more information on the Election Deniers who won races for attorney general across the country, click here to view our dashboard.